 Traditionally there are a number of opportunities to visit Princethorpe during the course of the year, in order for prospective pupils and their parents to get a true flavour of the school before registering to take the entrance examinations.
-Currently we are planning for events to take place on site during 2020-21 if government guidelines allow.
-We also have the option of virtual events should that not be possible.
-The following events are for your information but could be subject to change, further details will be available.
-All will be by appointment only.
+The following events are for your information but could be subject to change.
 We will keep prospective families who are on our enquiry database up to date on opportunities to visit.

-Open Day
+Open Afternoon